morjep/empl_poll/README.md

 ### `npm install`

-Installs the dependencies.
+Install all project dependencies with `npm install`.
 Required before you can run either `npm start` or `npm test` -- see below.

 ### `npm start`

+Start the development server with `npm start`.

-Runs the app in the development mode.\
+This will run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\